Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Bridging the gap between deterministic and stochastic MLS

 is contained in $\Omega$. \end{definition}

-\begin{remark} If the domain has no boundary, then the interior cone condition is automatically satisfied, and all proofs in the article remain valid .
+\begin{remark} If the domain has no boundary, then the interior cone condition (see Definition \ref{cone_cond}) is automatically satisfied, and all proofs in the article remain valid.
 However, if the domain has a boundary, the interior cone condition becomes necessary.
-The interior cone condition (see Definition \ref{cone_cond}) ensures the existence of an angle $\theta$ and a radius $r$ such that a cone of positive volume can be positioned at any point in the domain $\Omega$.
-As $n \to \infty$, the number of data points contained within such a cone also diverges to infinity.
-In particular, the number of samples in the cone is proportional to $n$, with the proportionality factor given by the angular ratio $\theta / (2\pi)$.
+The interior cone condition ensures the existence of an angle $\theta$ and a radius $r$ such that a cone of positive volume can be positioned at any point in the domain $\Omega$.
+As $n \to \infty$, the number of data points contained within such a cone tends to infinity in probability.
+In particular, the expected number of samples in the cone is proportional to $n$, with proportionality factor bounded below by a positive constant depending only on $\theta$, $r$, and $d$.
 This guarantees that no substantial difficulty arises near the boundary. \end{remark}

 Having introduced the geometric assumptions on the domain, we now formalize the probabilistic setting.
 Let $(\Omega,p(x))$ be a probability space.
 Assume $\Omega$ is a closed compact and satisfies an interior cone condition.
 Let $p(x)$ be the probability density function.
 We assume $p(x)>0$ $\forall x\in \Omega$.